 The area was home to Algonquin-speaking Native Americans who navigated the East River by canoe and whose trails would later become roads like 20th Street in Astoria.

 In the 1640s Dutch colonists, part of the New Netherlands colony, settled in the area to farm the rich soil.
 William Hallet, Sr, received a land grant in 1652 and purchased land from Native Americans in what is now Astoria.
-He is the namesake of Hallet's Cove and Hallet's Point, the promontory jetting out into the East River.
+He is the namesake of Hallet's Cove and Hallet's Point, the promontory jutting out into the East River.
 Farming remained the norm until the 19th century.

 19th Century History